 In this section, we describe the model economy that will be matched up to administrative data for the Netherlands.
 The environment is relatively standard with the exception of country-specific fiscal policies.
-There are a large number of households facing uninsurable productivity risks and perfectly competitive firms with constant-returns-to-scale technologies.
+The economy is populated by a continuum of individuals, which form households in an initial period, and perfectly competitive firms that operate a constant-returns-to-scale technology.
+After their formation, households face uninsurable productivity risks.